ntlinh16/cloudal/examples/experiment/antidotedb_g5k/README.md

 #### Experiment config files

-In this experiment, I am using Kubernetes deployment files to deploy and manage AntidoteDB cluster and FMKe benchmark.
+In this experiment, I am using Kubernetes deployment files to deploy and manage AntidoteDB cluster, Antidote monitoring services and FMKe benchmark.
 You need to provide these deployment files.
 I already provided the template files which work well with this experiment in folder [exp_config_files](https://github.com/ntlinh16/cloudal/tree/master/examples/experiment/antidotedb/exp_config_files).
 If you do not require any special configurations, you do not have to modify these files.

 ### 2. Run the experiment
 If you are running this experiment on your local machine, remember to run the VPN to [connect to Grid5000 system from outside](https://github.com/ntlinh16/cloudal/blob/master/docs/g5k_k8s_setting.md).